flammie/omorfi/docs/paradigms/NOUN/LIEMI.markdown

 ---
 ### ` NOUN_LIEMI `

+Dictionary class 25 front The -si words that originate from old -te stems have the consonant gradation patterns left in their stems.
+The si is only in nominative stem and this class mainly concerns stems that are old enough to have undergone ti>si transformation.
+* harmony: front
+* upos: NOUN
+* kotus_av: None
+* possessive: False
+* clitics: False
-* _mi stems, mi : n variations, front harmony_
+* deletion: mi
-* Universal POS is NOUN and legacy POS is NOUN
+* pos: NOUN
-* suffixes use front vowel harmony
+* stem_vowel: None
+* plurale_tantum: False
+* grade_dir: weaken
+* stem_diphthong: None
+* suffix_regex: [ÄÖYIEĒÉÍäöyieíüýéőèěęøæõ][^aou]*mi
-* KOTUS paradigm used in their dictionary is 25
+* kotus_tn: 25
-* The lemmas must end in * mi * (which will be deleted to form an invariant stub) and the regex matching the lemma is ` [ÄÖYIEĒÉÍäöyieíüýéőèěęøæõ][^aou]*mi `